Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

 Well, there’s no harm in using them.
-However, most commercial cleaning products contain varying amounts of acid, along with other unnecessary additives and fillers.
+However, most commercial cleaning products contain varying amounts of acid and other unnecessary additives and fillers.
 In most cases, TSP should work perfectly with most pool filters.
 Moreover, the product is safe to use and can be found conveniently at most stores.

 Do You Need Additional Tools For Cleaning Pool Filters?

-Generally, you won’t need any other tools than the ones we’ve mentioned for cleaning your pool filter.
+Generally, you won’t need tools other than those we’ve mentioned for cleaning your pool filter.
 Of course, if you already own pool filter cartridge cleaning tools, you might as well use them for this process.

-That being said, we don’t think you need to necessarily purchase additional tools for cleaning it.
+That being said, we don’t think you need to purchase additional tools for cleaning it necessarily.
 The products we mentioned in this guide are adequate for cleaning any pool filter cartridge.